 You see the same color coding as the groups and the wheel.
 So if the center wheel tells you to go your tub and you’re in the pink group, you can choose ANY PINK TUB!
 CHOICE!
 Each tub contains 1 activity/center/game.
 There is no expectation that you complete all the tubs in your color.
 There is no order to do the tubs.
 Students choose which tubs they want to work on.
 Because the tubs are differentiated, no matter which of their tubs they choose, they are working on skills they need to practice!

-The key to this system being kid-friendly is color coding!
+The key to making this system kid-friendly is color coding!

 The baskets used to be on the wall using Command hooks!
 BAM!